There are numerous programs that provide opportunities for undergraduates to carry out research at various institutions during the summer.

 Washington, DC: The Institute on Philanthropy and Voluntary Service is an intensive eight-week summer residential program for college undergraduates interested in volunteerism and careers in the nonprofit sector.
 Students take two courses on the history and ethics of philanthropy and volunteerism worth 6 hours of academic credit and hold internships with nonprofit organizations, attend presentations by leading figures from the nonprofit sector and participate in a variety of service projects.
 Over half of the students accepted to the program will receive a full or partial scholarship.
 The Institute is sponsored by The Fund for American Studies and the Center on Philanthropy at Georgetown University.
 Rolling application deadline.

 NSF Summer Research Experience for Undergraduates (REU): Integrative Biology at UC Berkeley, from Molecules to Ecosystems, is designed for highly motivated students interested in biological research.
 This program is aimed at promoting diversity in the national biosciences workforce.
 Students who share this goal, especially from underrepresented minority groups, economically disadvantaged backgrounds, or who are the first generation in their families to attend college are encouraged to apply.
-Application deadline is January 30, 2017.
+Participants receive a $6000 stipend.
+Program dates are June 8 - August 14, 2020.
+Application deadline is February 1, 2020.
 For information, click here.

 The Materials Research Science and Engineering Center (MRSEC) at Northwestern University offers a 9-week, paid summer research experience for undergraduates.
 The students are paired up with some of the leading research professors in science and engineering fields.
 Research areas include ceramics, polymers, nanocomposites, photonics, nanoparticles, molecular electronics and biomaterials.
 While there are many REU programs, the NU-MRSEC stands out in offering students an interdisciplinary research experience.
 Students currently pursuing an undergraduate degree in science or engineering who are US citizens or permanent residents are eligible.
-The program dates this year are June 19 to August 18, 2017; Applications are due Feb.
-15, 2017.
+The program dates this year are June 15 - August 15, 2020; Applications are due Feb.
+14, 2020.
 Participants are paid a $4500 stipend, a travel allowance, and on-campus housing is provided.
 For more information, please visit their website.